bxp151/exploretransform/README.md

 Exploretransform is a collection of data exploration functions and custom pipline trasformers.
-It's aims to streamline exploratory data analysis and extend some of scikit's data transformers.
+It aims to streamline exploratory data analysis and extend some of scikit's data transformers.
 &nbsp;

 ## Package Guide
-Examples of using the exploretransform functions and classes are contained in examples.ipynb.
+Examples of using the exploretransform functions and classes are contained in examples.ipynb located on the [github repository](https://github.com/bxp151/exploretransform).
 Details about each function or class (docstrings) can be accessed using ?name

 ## Installation